baier233/x64dbg/docs/introduction/ConditionalBreakpoint.md

 ## Logging

-The log can be formatted by x64dbg to log the current state of the program.
+The log can be formatted by MARENOL to log the current state of the program.
 See [formatting](./Formatting.md) on how to format the log string.

 ## Notes